 Long Bay Symphony – $75,000

-By providing entertainment, education and cultural diversity, the Symphony seeks to establish an attractive environment for regional, out of state visitors, as well as potential residents.
+Providing entertainment, education and cultural diversity, the Symphony seeks to establish an attractive environment for regional attendees, out-of-state visitors and potential residents.
 The Long Bay Symphonic Society supports an extensive music education program for young people.

-The objective is to become one of the larger film festivals in the United States, to include industry networking, a film market, forums, screenings, social venues, which will bring press.
+The objective is to become one of the larger film festivals in the United States, to include industry networking opportunities, a film market, forums, screenings and social venues (brings press exposure).

 North South Game Committee – $25,000

-Increase attendance at events involved in the North-South All-star Football Game week as well as the Touchstone Energy Cooperatives Bowl, also known as the North-South All-Star Football Game here in Myrtle Beach.
+Increase attendance at events involving the North-South All-Star Football Game Week as well as the Touchstone Energy Cooperatives Bowl (also known as the North-South All-Star Football Game) here in Myrtle Beach.

-To advertise and promote free family-friendly entertainment and Myrtle Beach as a unique seaside family destination through signature events such as Fright Nights, Holidays on the Boardwalk, and the Sun Fun Festival.
+Advertise and promote free family-friendly entertainment and Myrtle Beach as a unique seaside family destination through signature events, such as Fright Nights, Holidays on the Boardwalk and the Sun Fun Festival.

 Sons & Daughters of Italy – $25,000

-To promote Myrtle Beach during the Italian Heritage month of October while expanding the Columbus Day Festival offering up authentic Italian food, entertainment and arts & crafts.
+Promote Myrtle Beach during October, Italian Heritage Month, while expanding the Columbus Day Festival that offers authentic Italian food, entertainment and arts and crafts.

-To promote the Myrtle Beach area as a destination retreat to members as well as holding SASA’s annual meeting, convention, parade, and competitions in Myrtle Beach.
+Promote the Myrtle Beach area as a world class retreat destination to members as well as holding SASA’s annual meeting, convention, parade and competitions in Myrtle Beach.

-Plan activities such as, but not limited to, scheduled free of charge educational programs, opportunities for artist to display their works, expanding service on the internet, community outreach programs, and providing faculty and forum where residents and visitors alike can interact, share ideas and gain information.
+Plan activities such as, but not limited to: “free of charge” educational programs; opportunities for artists to display artwork; expand service on the internet; provide community outreach programs; and, provide faculty and forum where visitors and residents can interact, share ideas and gain information.

 City of Myrtle Beach – $320,000

-Ninth year local match funding for the Reach Two Beach Nourishment Project.
+Provides 14th year local match funding for the Reach Two Beach Renourishment Project.

-$6,422,470 for additional public safety cost associated with providing for tourist population.
+Total of $8,057,934 for additional public safety costs associated with services needed for tourist population.

-$550,000 to help defray the cost of Convention Center marketing and promotion.
+Total of $550,000 to help defray costs of Convention Center marketing and promotion.